2021 Junior Pan American Games: Sports

 321 events in 28 sports were contested.
 The full sport program was confirmed in September 2020.
 After originally being included, basketball (5x5), BMX freestyle and field hockey were not included on the final list.
-Other Olympic events and disciplines not contested included open water swimming, water polo, canoe slalom, equestrian, soccer and rugby sevens.
+Other Olympic events and disciplines not contested included open water swimming, water polo, canoe slalom, equestrian, football and rugby sevens.

 Numbers in parentheses indicate the number of medal events to be contested in each sport/discipline.